erlage/rad/README.md

     );
     ```

     Talking more about UI, there are no layout/style specific widgets like you've Container and Stack widgets in Flutter.
-Just think about it for a sec? we don't really need them as most of things can be done using HTML tags and CSS.
+Just think about it for a sec? we don't really need them as most of things can be done using HTML and CSS.

     Just for sake of example, let's say you want a Stack widget,